andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 ### Economic growth and sustainability
 It is a guiding principle of economics that growth is good.
 Companies can make more profit, more jobs are created and more taxes are collected when the economy grows.
 If there is no economic growth in a country, alarm bells go off.
 It's time to tighten belts, make cuts and shed jobs for lack of funding - and hurry to get out of the downward spiral of recession.
 And the danger is real, there are many examples in history where a sustained recession has caused countries to go bankrupt, resulting in severe social problems.

-Most countries' economic policies aim for the highest possible economic growth year after year, it will make the country  be richer and there will be more money to run society.
+Most countries' economic policies aim for the highest possible economic growth year after year, it will make the country richer and there will be more money to run society.
 The problem is that if you only think about next year's or next quarter's growth, you're not thinking long-term - and you're not thinking sustainably at all.
 Instead, you are only amplifying the great acceleration, which leads to us outgrowing the planetary boundaries.

 It could be said that the traditional understanding of economic growth stands in the way of sustainable development in society.
 In a 2021 briefing, the European Environment Agency writes that: *"It is unlikely that a long-lasting, absolute decoupling of economic growth from environmental pressures and impacts can be achieved at the global scale; therefore, societies need to rethink what is meant by growth and progress and their meaning for global sustainability".* ([European Environment Agency 2021](https://www.eea.europa.eu/highlights/sustainability-what-are-the-alternatives))